Volkswagen Eos Insurance Rates

 Rates are averaged for all Volkswagen Eos models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a brief summary of the information touched on above.
+The following list is a brief recap of the data that was touched on in the above illustrations.

-- Drivers can save as much as $100 per year just by quoting early and online
+- Drivers can save as much as $100 per year just by shopping early and online

-- Policyholders who require additional liability coverage will pay about $490 each year to raise from a low limit to 250/500 limits
+- Consumers who require an increased level of liability coverage will pay an extra $490 each year to increase from a minimum limit to 250/500 limits

 Rate Tables and Charts